Categoricity of modular and Shimura curves: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Martin Bays, Daniel Bertrand, Minhyong Kim, Angus Macintyre, Jonathan Pila, Andrei Yafaev and Boris Zilber for many interesting discussions during the preparation of this article.
 Special thanks from both authors must go to Misha Gavrilovich for invitations to the Kurt G\"odel Research Center, Vienna, and the first author would also like to thank Misha Gavrilovich for introducing him to the problem.
 The first author would like to thank Jonathan Kirby and the EPSRC (grant number EP/L006375/1) for the opportunity to visit the University of East Anglia.
 He would also like to thank the Institut des Hautes Etudes Scientifiques and University College London.
 The second author would like to thank the University of East Anglia and the University of Oxford.
+Finally, both authors would like to heartily thank the referee for their many insightful comments.